 If a person tests positive for marijuana, a second confirmatory test is usually performed to rule out a false-positive result.

 How to Flush Weed Out of Your System

 If you’re looking for a quick fix to rid your body of weed, unfortunately, there is none.
-“As for the metabolism, it’s not something you could reliably speed up,” Bumpus says, but it won’t be easy.
+“As for the metabolism, it’s not something you could reliably speed up,” Bumpus says.

 Some people suggest exercising to speed up metabolism of THC, but it probably doesn’t do much.
 “The rate of metabolism is really going to be dependent on proteins in your liver and how fast they’re acting,” she says.

 Drinking water can help your kidneys excrete the metabolites, Bumpus adds, but it won’t speed up metabolism.
 Some people drink a lot of water before getting their urine test to dilute their sample and reduce the risk of THC metabolites being above the cutoff level.
 However, drinking too much water can get your sample flagged for purposeful dilution, and you may need to provide another.